shruti222patel/sampark/README.md

 # Sampark

-This app was created to help Richmond BAPS mandir do Sampark Seva.
+This app was created to help do Sampark Seva.
 It is still a work in progress.
 If you'd like to get involved or use this app, email Shruti at shruti222patel@gmail.com

 ## Development